 The SuperCol project is supported by the European Union's Horizon 2020 research and innovation programme Marie Sklodowska-Curie Innovative Training Networks (ITN) under grant No. 860914.

-For the PhD position, we seek an enthusiastic and motivated candidate with MSc degree (or equivalent) in (Applied) Physics or similar.
-He/she must have an affinity with optical microscopy and modelling.
-Experience in the areas of nanoplasmonics or super-resolution microscopy are an asset.
+For the PhD position, we seek an enthusiastic candidate with an MSc degree (or equivalent) in Physics that has hands-on experience with optical microscopy.
+Experience in super-resolution microscopy is advantageous, but not essential.
 Good communication skills in English (both written and spoken) are required.

 We offer you:

 Informal information may be obtained by sending an email to dr. P. (Peter) Zijlstra (p.zijlstra[at]tue.nl).